Dilsv/Dileitte/README.md

 These chosen colours were because they are typically found in nature, and are complementary to the natural colours of flowers and plants.
 They also provoke feelings of self-care and serenity.

 #### Typography
-The pairing of the fonts [Roboto](https://fonts.google.com/specimen/Roboto "Link to Roboto Google Font") and [Oswald](https://fonts.google.com/specimen/Oswald "Link to Oswald Google Font") is used throughout the website with Sans Serif as the fallback font in case of import failure.
+The pairing of the fonts [Volkorn](https://fonts.google.com/specimen/Volkorn "Link to Volkorn Google Font") and [Montserrat](https://fonts.google.com/specimen/Montserrat "Link to Montserrat Google Font") is used throughout the website with Sans Serif as the fallback font in case of import failure.

-For features that needed to be highlighted, such as the logo text and subheadings, the font [Codystar](https://fonts.google.com/specimen/Codystar "Link to Codystar Google Font") and [Petit Formal Script](http://fots.google.come/specimen/ "Link to Petit Formal Script Google Font") was used, with Sans Serif as the fallback.
+For features that needed to be highlighted, such as the logo text and subheadings, the font [Limelight](https://fonts.google.com/specimen/Limelight "Link to Limelight Google Font") and [Satisfy](http://fots.google.come/specimen/Satisfy "Link to Satisfy Google Font") was used, with Sans Serif as the fallback.

 #### Imagery
 The selected imagery is modern and cohesively aesthetic, reflecting the style and feel of the website.
 It is also supporting of any informative text presented.